 Provides advanced study of concepts and issues in financial accounting.
 Topics include business combinations and consolidations, inter-company transactions, partnership accounting, and international accounting.
 This course is open only to students in the Accounting MBA.

 Examines tax laws and regulations as applied to formation, operation, and dissolution of corporations and partnerships.
 Emphasis on conducting research related to complex tax issues.
+This course is open only to accounting concentration students.

 Provides advanced study of conceptual framework of financial accounting, emphasizing theoretical concepts, accounting standards and procedures.
 Focuses on sources of Generally Accepted Accounting Principles, including industry pronouncements, opinions and bulletins.
 Also includes research techniques using FASB’s Financial Accounting Research System.
 This course is open only to students in the Accounting MBA.